Statistical Methods for Social Science (2015, 2016, 2017)

-This course covers the fundamental concepts of statistical inference in a practical approach using R. Broad techniques of statistical inference will be introduced and students will use this information for making solid choices when analyzing data.
-We will start with punctual estimation via maximum likelihood and the method of moments, using both complete and limited information.
-We will introduce confidence intervals construction from pivot functions, Monte Carlo simulation and bootstrap.
+This course covers the fundamental concepts of statistical inference using R. Broad techniques of statistical inference will be introduced and students will use this information for making solid choices when analyzing data.
+We will start with point estimation via maximum likelihood and the method of moments, using both complete and limited information.
+We will introduce confidence intervals constructed from pivot functions, Monte Carlo simulation and bootstrap.
 The last bloc of contents covers goodness-of-fit analysis and model selection.

 Mathematics for Economists (2015, 2016, 2017)